robachowyk/FlexRL/README.md

 devtools::install_github("robachowyk/FlexRL")
 ```

-## How to use
+## How to use `FlexRL`

-This is a basic example which shows you how to solve a common problem:
+Here is a basic example which shows how to solve a common record linkage task:

 ``` r
 library(FlexRL)